 But before you start assembling boxes, folding clothes, and bubble wrapping your most prized possessions, there are a few key steps — some financial and some practical — you might want to take to ensure a seamless transition.
-Here’s a moving checklist that might help you get from your old home to your new place with relative ease.
+Here’s a moving checklist that can help you get from your old home to your new place with relative ease.

 3 Months Before the Move